REFRIGERANT BEHAVIOR

 Latent Heat

-The "hidden" energy needed to change between liquid and gas without changing temperature.
-When water boils at 100°C, it needs extra energy just to turn into steam - that's latent heat!
-It's called "latent" because you can't feel it as temperature, but it's doing a lot of work moving energy around.
+The "hidden" energy needed to change phase without changing temperature.
+When water boils at 100°C, the extra energy turning it to steam is latent heat — you can't feel it as temperature, but it moves enormous amounts of energy.

 Evaporation

-Liquid turning to gas, which absorbs heat and cools the surroundings.
-This is what happens in your air conditioner's indoor unit - the refrigerant boils and sucks heat out of your house air, making you feel cool and comfortable.
+Liquid turning to gas, absorbing heat and cooling surroundings.
+This is what happens in your AC's indoor unit — refrigerant boils and pulls heat from your room air.

 Condensation

-Gas turning to liquid, which releases heat and warms the surroundings.
-This happens in your air conditioner's outdoor unit - hot refrigerant vapor turns back into liquid and heats up the outside air even more.
+Gas turning to liquid, releasing heat and warming surroundings.
+This happens in your AC's outdoor unit — hot vapor becomes liquid and dumps heat outside.

-Just temperature going up or down without changing phase.
-You can "sense" this type of heat transfer because the temperature changes.
-It's like heating water from 20°C to 80°C - you can feel it getting hotter, but it's still liquid water.
+Temperature going up or down without phase change.
+You can "sense" it because the thermometer moves.
+Like heating water from 20°C to 80°C — hotter, but still liquid.

 Subcooled Liquid

-Liquid that's cooler than its boiling point.
-Like water at room temperature - it's perfectly happy being liquid and has room to absorb more heat before it starts bubbling and turning into vapor.
+Liquid cooler than its boiling point.
+Like water at room temperature — stable as liquid with room to absorb more heat before it starts boiling.

 Saturated